datopian/datahub/site/content/docs/index.md

 ### Adding filters

 Sometimes contextual search is not enough.
 Let's add a filter.
-To do so, add a title to your `content/my-incredible-dataset/index.md` like so:
+To do so, lets add a new metadata field called "groups", add it to your `content/my-incredible-dataset/index.md` like so:

 ```
 ---
-title: 'My incredible dataset'
+groups: ['Incredible']
 ---

 # My Incredible Dataset